Han Purple and Han Blue – Color in Ancient China

 Let's talk about Han purple and Han blue, distant relatives of Han Solo.
 Or perhaps not.

 What are they then?
 As you may have guessed, these are artificial pigments, synthetic colors, created by the Chinese over 2,500 years ago.
-They were widely used in ancient artworks – such as wall paintings, for decorating ceramics, metalware, jewelry, clothes, and even the famed Terracotta warriors are painted blue… or purple.
+They were widely used in ancient artworks – such as paintings, for decorating ceramics, metalware, jewelry, clothes, and even the famed Terracotta warriors are painted blue… or purple.

 Han Purple and Han Blue - Color in Ancient China-1